kostya-zero/vizo/README.md

-﻿# Viz
+﻿# `vizo`

-Viz is a command line tool that can be used to visualize structured data in a more readable format.
+Vizo is a command line tool that can be used to visualize structured data in a more readable format.
 It is designed to be simple and easy to use, with a focus on providing a clear and concise representation of the data.
-Viz supports most of the popular data formats, including JSON, YAML, and TOML.
+Vizo supports most of the popular data formats, including JSON, YAML, and TOML.

 It supports any type of the values, including: